LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 Controllers need to handle HTTP requests coming in and routes are a key component of that process.
 ASP.NET MVC has two different ways to map these routes: conventional routing and attribute routing.
 **Conventional routing** establishes the routes as endpoints in one of the application's configuration files.
-**Attribute routing** establishes the routes using code called attributes that are placed in the controller file.
+**Attribute routing** establishes the routes using C# attributes that are placed in the controller file.

 When we created a new ASP.NET application, without adding any code, we were immediately able to run it.
 Microsoft created a ``HomeController`` that maps to the route ``localhost:5001``.